Practical resource for using AI inside the firm

 Short answer

-A shadow AI policy should acknowledge current use, protect client and firm data, define approved tools, explain prohibited use and create a route for safe experimentation.
+A shadow AI policy should acknowledge current use, set clear data rules, name approved tools, prohibit sensitive use in unapproved systems and give staff a simple route to ask for approval.

 Policy purpose

-The policy should not simply say no. A useful version explains that the firm wants to use AI responsibly, but cannot allow client data, confidential documents or regulated work to be placed into unapproved tools.
+The policy should not simply say no. A useful version explains that the firm wants to use AI responsibly, but cannot allow client data, confidential documents, regulated advice, legal privilege, credentials or commercially sensitive information to be placed into unapproved tools.
+The tone matters: staff should see the policy as a safe route forward, not as a trap.

-Staff should only use approved AI tools for approved purposes.
-They should not enter client-identifiable information, confidential documents, legal or regulated advice, credentials, contracts or commercially sensitive data into public AI tools unless the firm has explicitly approved that use.
+Staff may use approved AI tools for approved purposes.
+Staff must not enter client-identifiable information, confidential documents, regulated advice, legal material, HR information, credentials, contracts or commercially sensitive data into public or unapproved AI tools.
+Any new AI use that touches client work, firm data or operational decisions must be approved before use.

 Practical checklist